Madhura-mule25/website2/README.md

 A React-based web application for promoting digital wellness and healthy technology habits.

-## 🚀 Netlify Deployment
+## 🚀 GitHub Pages Deployment

 ### Prerequisites
-- A Netlify account
+- A GitHub account
 - Firebase project with configuration

 ### Deployment Steps